asmitapoddar/nowplaying-RS-Music-Reco-FM/README.md

 ```
 ###### 3. Installing the dependencies as have been mentioned above.
 ###### 4. Creating the final train-test splits which can be used as input to the FM.
-For example, to make next-song recommendation, create the final training and test sets using the follwing commands:
+For example, to make next-song recommendation, create the final training and test sets using the following commands:
 ```
 Rscript train_seq.py
 Rscript test_seq.py